L3 Award Preparing to Work in Home-Based Childcare

 deliver the course on behalf of local authorities so remember to

-e-learning, where they can undertake the course at times that suit
+via e-learning, where they can undertake the course at times that

-them.
-Learners are given six months to complete the course.
+suit them.
+Learners are given six months' membership with PACEY to

 What does the course cover?